 National Disability Insurance Scheme

-The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme to support people with permanent and significant disability which will replace the current disability support system.
+The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme to support people with a permanent and significant disability which will replace the current disability support system.

 The NDIS will fund long-term high-quality care and support for people with significant disabilities, better link the community and people with disabilities, provide information to people, help break down stereotypes, and ensure quality assurance and best practice among service providers.